 With the analysis of variance, the variations in response measurement are partitioned into components that reflect the effects of one or more independent variables.
 The variability of a set of measurements is proportional to the sum of squares of deviations used to calculate the variance:

 Analysis of variance partitions the sum of squares of deviations of individual measurements from the grand mean (called the total sum of squares) into parts: the sum of squares of treatment means plus a remainder which is termed the experimental or random error.
 When an experimental variable is highly related to the response, it’s part of the total sum of the squares that will be highly inflated.
 This condition is confirmed by comparing the variable sum of squares with that of the random error sum of squares using an F test.

 Why use Anova and Not Use t-test Repeatedly?

 - The t-test, which is based on the standard error of the difference between two means, can only be used to test differences between two means

-- With more than two means, could compare each mean with each other mean using t tests
+- With more than two means, could compare each means with each other mean using t-tests

 - Conducting multiple t-tests can lead to severe inflation of the Type I error rate (false positives) and is NOT RECOMMENDED.